BraneFramework/manual/src/system-admins/installation/worker-node.md

 All of these can be generated with `branectl` for convenience.

 We will first generate a `backend.yml` file.
 This will define how the worker node can connect to the infrastructure that will actually execute incoming containers.
-Multiple backend types are possible (see the [series of chapters on it](../backends/introduction.md)), but by default, the configuration assumes that work will be executed on the local machine's Docker daemon.
+Multiple backend types are theoretically possible, but by default, the configuration assumes that work will be executed on the local machine's Docker daemon.

 Thus, to generate such a `backend.yml` file, you can use the following command:
 ```bash